 - They are a physical book of memories we can hold and not something that can be accidentally deleted.

-- Kids love to look through them as they grow and feel important as they see how much time we invested in recording THEM!
+- Kids love to look through them as they grow.
+They feel important seeing how much time we invested in recording THEM!

-My favorite way to record memories of my children (even more than their baby book) is through a baby journal.
-The one I use is called “The First 1000 Days” by Nikki McClure and it has become my go-to present for all new moms.
-The reason I love using a journal is because I feel freedom to write down whatever I want.
-It provides simple prompts like 1 month, 2 month, etc. and blank pages that say first squirrel, first pie etc., but other than that, I can determine what I record.
+My favorite way to record my baby’s memories (even more than their baby book) is through a baby journal.
+I use “The First 1000 Days” by Nikki McClure, and it has become my go-to present for all new moms.
+I love using a journal because I feel free to write down whatever I want.
+It provides simple prompts like one month, two months, etc., and blank pages that say first squirrel, first pie, etc. Other than that, I can determine what I record.
 And because there is no pre-determined information to fill out, I feel more apt to pick it up when my kids do something cute or hit a major milestone.

-One of my friends opted out of a using a baby book entirely and just takes photos of every major event with her daughter.
+One of my friends opted out of using a baby book entirely and just took photos of every major event with her daughter.
 Then she continually creates books on Shutterfly of all their memories!
-To take this one step further, you can add in milestone captions on the pictures so that you have both a picture book and one with milestones.
-(Insert photo that says Kai…2 years old…)
+To take this one step further, you can add milestone captions on the pictures to have both a picture book and one with milestones.

-There is also a fun app by Shutterfly called GrooveBook that mails you a photo book of 100 photos each month for only $2.99/month.
-Without much effort or thought, you can have photos albums of your children!
-For another fun touch to this idea, you can rip the pics out of the Groovebook, write milestones or memories related to the pics and put them in a picture storage box!
+There is also a fun app by Shutterfly called GrooveBook.
+It mails you a photo book of 100 photos each month.
+Without much effort or thought, you can have photo albums of your children!
+For another fun touch to this idea, you can take the pics out of the Groovebook, write milestones or memories related to the pics, and put them in a picture storage box!

-This idea is probably one of my all-time favorites because it keeps the kids involved!
+This idea is probably one of my favorites because it keeps the kids involved!
 Create an email account for your child at the time of their birth.
-Then periodically send them photos off your phone and emails telling them about the funny things they do over the years.
+Then, periodically send them photos off your phone and emails about the funny things they have done over the years.
 If you post about a funny story on social media, use that as a reminder to email them the same story!
-This method not only establishes an email account for them, it also gives them record of your ongoing love for years!
-And one day when you are very old, they may sit and read your emails all day long!
+This method establishes an email account for them and gives them a record of your ongoing love for years!
+And one day, when you are very old, they may sit and read your emails all day long!
 Did I mention?
 I loooooove this idea??!